-There is nothing quite as disappointing as adding a new plant to the garden only to have fail due to pests or disease.
+There is nothing quite as disappointing as adding a new plant to the garden only to have it fail due to pests or disease.
 Common diseases such as tomato blight or sweet corn stalk rot may often discourage gardeners from trying to grow these plants again.
 We take these diseases as personal failures but, in truth, even experienced commercial farmers experience these problems.
-Stalk rot in sweet corn is so common that it causes about a 5-20% commercial yield loss every year.
+Stalk rot in sweet corn is so common that it causes about a 5 to 20% commercial yield loss every year.
 What causes sweet corn stalks to rot?
 Continue reading for the answer.

 About Stalk Rot in Sweet Corn

 Rotting corn stalks can be caused by fungal or bacterial pathogens.
 The most common cause of sweet corn with rotting stalks is a fungal disease known as anthracnose stalk rot.
 This fungal disease is caused by the fungus Colletotrichum graminicola.
 Its most common symptom is shiny black lesions on the stalk.
 Spores of anthracnose stalk rot and other fungal rots rapidly grow in hot, humid conditions.
-They can spread by contact, insect vectors, wind and splash back from infected soils.
+They can spread by contact, insect vectors, wind, and splash back from infected soils.

 Another common fungal sweet corn stalk rot is fusarium stalk rot.
 A common symptom of fusarium stalk rot is pink lesions on the infected corn stalks.
 This disease can affect the whole plant and may lie dormant in corn kernels.
 When these kernels are planted, the disease continues to spread.

 A common bacterial sweet corn stalk rot disease is caused by the bacteria Erwinia chrysanthemi pv.
 Zeae.
 Bacterial pathogens enter corn plants through natural openings or wounds.
 They can be spread from plant to plant by insects.